Mount!

 Mount! is a 2016 novel by English author Jilly Cooper.
 It is the tenth book in the Rutshire Chronicles series.
 The plot centres on Rupert Campbell-Black's efforts to have his horse Love Rat named as leading sire, which forces him to travel the world, putting a strain on his marriage to Taggie.
-To research the novel Cooper spoke to a range of people, including trainers Robert Cowell, Mark Prescott and Henry Cecil.
+To research the novel, Cooper spoke to a range of people, including trainers Robert Cowell, Mark Prescott and Henry Cecil.

 The cover of the novel was criticised pre-release, with suggestions that it looked "50-Shadesian".
 Whilst the novel received mixed reviews, with criticism focussed on its treatment of non-consensual sex and characterisation, Jenny Colgan, reviewing the novel stated that what readers really look to Cooper's books for is "joy ... daft, silly, boozy joy, and if you like joy, you’ll like this".

 Plot

 Set in the world of horse racing, Rupert Campbell-Black is a trainer who wants his horse Love Rat to be awarded the title of leading sire.
 To achieve this, Campbell-Black must travel the world, racing Love Rat's progeny with the aim to win as many trophies as possible.
 Travel puts a strain on his marriage to Taggie Campbell-Black, who stays behind at their home, Penscombe, where Campbell-Black has his racing yard.
-Also at home is his elderly father Eddie, who requires full time care, who is attended to first by Gala Milburn then by a Jan van Deventer, both of whom tempt both Rupert and Taggie to be unfaithful.
+Also at home is his elderly father Eddie, who requires full-time care; he is attended to first by Gala Milburn then by Jan van Deventer, both of whom tempt both Rupert and Taggie to be unfaithful.